1Dedios/helsinki-fullstack/part0/NewNoteDiagram.md

-Browser and Server - onClick "save" button
+Browser and Server - "save" button
 ---

 Sequence Diagram showing browser and server interactions when a new note is inserted into input and "save" button is clicked (Traditional Browser).